 There are flights between the tiny island of Salt Cay and both Grand Turk and Providenciales.
 These flights are not daily, yet fly a few times per week (schedules change frequently based on demand).
-Usually, there is a flight in the morning and return in the late afternoon, allowing for day trips, and also for local residents to travel to other islands for food, supplies, and business.
+Usually, there is a flight in the morning and a return in the late afternoon, allowing for day trips, and also for local residents to travel to other islands for food, supplies, and business.

 South Caicos is connected with flights to Providenciales, and to Grand Turk.